MHE under parametric uncertainty -- Robust state estimation without informative data: Introduction

 \subsubsection{Contribution}

 In this paper, we derive an MHE formulation for general nonlinear systems with parametric uncertainty subject to process and measurement noise which ensures reliable state estimation in the absence of PE, and consequently without unique identifiability of the parameters.
 With a simple academic example, we show that standard MHE schemes for joint state and parameter estimation can lead to parameter drift in the absence of PE and thus lack fundamental robust stability properties (Section~\ref{sec:motivating_example}).
 We also demonstrate that classical adaptive observers have the same limitation (Section~\ref{sec:discussion_adaptive}).
-To overcome this, we propose a novel MHE design by replacing the standard prior weighting of the parameter estimate with a simple regularization (Section~\ref{sec:estimation}).
+To overcome this, we propose to replace the standard prior weighting on the parameter estimate within the MHE formulation by a simple regularization involving a (constant) prior parameter estimate (Section~\ref{sec:estimation}).
 We show practical robust stability of the resulting state estimation error under the proposed MHE approach.
 Robust stability implies that the estimation error is proportional to the process and measurement noise.
 The stability is practical with respect to (w.r.t.) a constant involving the bias of the parameter regularization, which can be made arbitrarily small by increasing the horizon.
-To establish robust stability we only require a weak detectability condition on the system: There exists an estimator satisfying the desired robust stability property.
+To establish robust stability, we only require a weak detectability condition on the system: There exists an estimator satisfying the desired robust stability property.
+Hence, the proposed MHE approach is applicable whenever \emph{any} robustly stable estimator for the considered system exists.
 Notably, satisfaction of this assumption does not require detectability of the augmented system state and hence does not impose a restrictive PE condition.
 The presented theoretical analysis relies on recent techniques developed in the context of MHE~\cite{Schiller2023} and generalizations thereof to functional estimation~\cite{Muntwiler2023}.
-We discuss the relation of the proposed MHE approach to classical MHE schemes and existing prior weightings to handle lack of PE, connect the proposed "regularization" to classical tools from adaptive control and estimation, and discuss the relations to functional estimation (Section~\ref{sec:discussion}).
-Finally, we present a numerical example of a car with unknown tire friction parameters and in the absence of PE (Section~\ref{sec:num}).
+We discuss the relation of the proposed MHE approach to classical MHE schemes and existing prior weightings to handle lack of PE, and connect the proposed ``regularization" to classical tools from adaptive control and estimation (Section~\ref{sec:discussion}).
+Finally, we present a numerical example of a car with unknown tire friction parameters, with insufficient excitation over certain time periods (Section~\ref{sec:num}).